 If you want to get the job done right, the way to do it is with mixed camber.
 Such as what the GNU Riders Choice C2 BTX has.
 The C2 technology is rocker between your feet combined with camber at the tip and tail.
 This magical combo will give you float in powder, catch-free freestyle performance, end-to-end stability and extra pop and power.
 And for better traction on hardpack and ice the Magne-Traction, which is seven bumps along the edge for more contact points, has got it covered.
 The Riders Choice is a super fast board for a more advanced all mountain rider.
 With this rather impressive collections of features its no wonder this is the board the riders choose.

-Riders Choice BTX
+Key Features of the GNU Riders Choice BTX Snowboard:

 This is a great board to ride, a floating like feeling on the snow.
 The board allows for easy switch riding, making turns and carve incredibly easy.
 The board is quick and great for cutting through icy hills.
 A great board for beginners all the way to advance rider.
 Its a bit pricy for beginners, but banana boards are one of the best type of boards for beginners to learn from.

 Over all great board, switched my Arbor Wasteland with my buddy for a day at Winter Park.
 He had just gotten his Gnu and only had it two days of riding but complained it was stiffer than he wanted it to be.
 So we swapped and he liked how my Arbor performed.
 I told him that I heard his Gnu just needs to be ridden more to get a softer feel which by the end of the day it seemed to be more responsive.
 What I really liked about the Gnu was that it's edges supports what I call lazy carving.
-Hardly catches edge and rides real smooth down the mountain.
+Hardly catches edge and rides real smooth down the mountain

 This board was fun for awhile.
 The magnetraction allows you to be lazy in edge sharpening while getting similar results to a sharpened edge.
 It's got great pop and is a good board to ride for various different levels.
 The board does soften up a bit after a long year of riding.
-I'm waiting for the day it breaks, but I definitely got my moneys worth!
+I'm waiting for the day it breaks, but I definitely got my moneys worth

 After my Lib Tech Travis Rice 157 was stolen, i decided to go for something softer and lighter in the riders choice.
 It is a great board for riding powder, the nose just seems to pop back up if you overbalance forward. i ride in Niseko, Japan so ride this board in some pretty deep powder, and it laps it up.
 The MTX is also great for riding hard pack, especially when the pipe/park gets a little icy.